DenitsaMM/HW/README.md

 # HW
-This is a test take a rest :).
+This is a test, take a rest :).